unilad homepage

 Advert

-The fifth body, that of the expedition's dive instructor, had been recovered just 30 minutes after the team had failed to resurface as it lay near the entrance to the cave.
+The fifth body, that of the expedition's dive instructor, had been recovered on the same day the team failed to resurface, as it lay near the entrance to the cave.
 The other four remaining bodies lay much deeper inside.

-The Finnish divers located these four, Montefalcone, Sommacal, Gualtieri, and Oddenino, roughly 200 meters inside the difficult cave network.
-They were two 'rooms' inside the undersea cavern, facing a dead-end corridor.
+The Finnish divers located these four, Montefalcone, Sommacal, Gualtieri, and Oddenino, deeper inside the difficult 200m-long cave network.
+They were found two 'rooms' deep into the undersea cavern, facing a dead-end corridor.

 While the initial chamber has natural light and had a corridor with 'excellent' visibility attached to it, but before reaching the second chamber the divers discovered a large sandbank.
 Marroni said that getting over this sandbank was easy, but getting back was much harder.